o3de/o3de.org/content/docs/user-guide/tutorials/scripting/script-canvas/tutorials.md

 ---
-description: ' Use the Script Canvas tutorials to learn about Amazon Lumberyard''s visual scripting system. '
+description: ' Use the Script Canvas tutorials to learn about Open 3D Engine''s visual scripting system. '
 title: 'Script Canvas Tutorials'
 ---